-i.
 Notice of Investigation

-Both parties will simultaneously receive written notification that the University has initiated a formal investigation.
+Both parties will receive written notification that the University has initiated a formal investigation.
 The "notice of investigation" will include:

-- A reasonably detailed description of the alleged behavior including the names of relevant parties, description of the alleged offending behavior(s) and the date, time, and locations of the incident(s), if known.
-It will also include a statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process. - A statement regarding the standard of evidence to be used in considering the facts and evidence.
+- A description of the alleged behavior including the names of relevant parties, description of the alleged offending behavior(s) and the date, time, and locations of the incident(s), if known.
+It will also include a statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the investigative process. - A statement regarding the standard of evidence to be used in considering the facts and evidence.
 "Preponderance of the evidence" is the standard applied in formal investigations of Prohibited Conduct.
-Assessing facts and evidence using this standard means that the investigator will carefully, thoroughly, and objectively consider all of the evidence, then determine which facts and evidence are more credible.
-A "preponderance" standard means that it is more likely than not, based upon the totality of all relevant evidence and reasonable inferences from the evidence that the Respondent engaged in the Prohibited Conduct. - A statement apprising the party of their opportunity to present relevant facts and witnesses.
-In all formal investigations, both parties will have an equal opportunity to present information to the investigator, including the names of witnesses and other relevant information. - A description of the University's investigative procedures and a list of the parties' rights, including the right to inspect and review all evidence obtained by the investigator(s), whether the investigator relied on the evidence or not, and the right for each of the parties to have an Advisor of their choice present. - The range of possible sanctions and remedies. - The bases for appeal and procedures associated with the appeal process, if applicable. - Information regarding non-disciplinary and non-punitive supportive measures available to both Complainants and Respondents.
+Assessing facts and evidence using this standard means that the AAO investigator will carefully, thoroughly, and objectively consider all of the evidence, then determine which facts and evidence are more credible.
+A "preponderance" standard means that it is more likely than not, based upon the totality of all relevant evidence and reasonable inferences from the evidence that the Respondent engaged in the Prohibited Conduct.

-- A statement regarding the University Policy prohibiting retaliation (See Penn State Policy AD67). - A statement regarding the University's requirement for all parties that they will not make false statements or knowingly submit false information as prohibited by University rules and regulations.
+- A statement apprizing the party of their opportunity to present relevant facts and witnesses.
+In all formal investigations, both parties will have an equal opportunity to present information to the investigator, including the names of witnesses and other relevant information.
+The AAO will determine the relevance of witnesses and information presented. - Information regarding Interim Measures available to both Complainants and Respondents. - A statement regarding the University Policy prohibiting retaliation (See Penn State Policy AD67). - A statement regarding the University's requirement for all parties that they will not make false statements or knowingly submit false information as prohibited by university rules and regulations.